s-p-k/misc-mirror/README.md

 	OTHER:
 	-h     Show this message

-ait
----
-Arch Install Tool: a simple install script for Arch Linux.
-Since AIF is considered obsolete and is not included in the new install images, I've used this as an excuse to write another shitty script.
-What's the killer feature?
-Well, it can install openrc and confugure it for you somewhat.
-It even adds a bootloader entry :3

-It makes more sense to download it from the livecd:

-	# dhcpcd
-	# wget zfh.so/ait.sh
-	# bash ait.sh

 scotch
 ------
 A wine helper designed mostly for games and apps that need specific configuration that potentially conflicts with others.